rivet-lang/rive/README.md

 </div>

+> [!NOTE]
+> The compiler is currently on a hiatus, I will soon return to continue its development,
+> in the meantime, I am focusing on other projects; I'm currently working on a compiler
+> that generates Lua code: [BlueScript](https://github.com/StunxFS/bluescript).

 Rivet's goal is to be a very powerful programming language and at the same time easy to use, with a syntax that is the result of mixing Go + Zig + C# and other languages such as Python, Lua, TypeScript, D, Swift, etc.